PVoLan/wooden-architecture/architecture.md

 Process the action - this is what UseCase is responsible for.

+<h4>Use case is for data processing, not storing</h4>

+Use Cases are not allowed to store any data.
+You should not have any data fields inside UseCase class.
+Use Storage or Memory Storage (see corresponding sections) if you need to store someinthg.

 <h4>The great border</h4>

 Using UseCases gives you a one huge benefit.
 UseCase is both a border and bridge between your application UI and business logic (model).